.

 "This was pure pop music, delivered with both superb musical command and the highest level of professionalism."

 The song, with English lyrics by Aaron Schroeder and Wally Gold, was based on the popular Italian song "O Sole Mio," which Elvis had heard Mario Lanza sing in Italian.
-Elvis had also heard an earlier record by Tony Martin titled, "There's No Tomorrow."
+Elvis had also heard a 1950srecord by Tony Martin titled, "There's No Tomorrow."

 The Elvis record of "It's Now Or Never" stayed at the No. 1 spot in the USA for five weeks and eventually sold over 20 million copies worldwide, making it the largest selling single of his entire career.
 With just a few audio takes, Elvis had made "It's Now Or Never" the most brilliant and accomplished record of his singing career.
 Elvis also reportedly said it was his favorite record.